-Delaware State Auditor Kathy McGuinness pleaded not guilty to corruption charges Tuesday after turning herself in to authorities at the New Castle County Superior Court.
+Delaware State Auditor Kathy McGuiness pleaded not guilty to corruption charges Tuesday after turning herself in to authorities at the New Castle County Superior Court.

 State Attorney General Kathy Jennings on Monday announced a slew of felony and misdemeanor charges against the auditor including conflict of interest, felony theft, non-compliance with procurement law, official misconduct and felony witness intimidation.

-If convicted, McGuinness could face up to 13 years in jail.
+If convicted, McGuiness could face up to 13 years in jail.

-Deputy Attorney General Mark Denney unsuccessfully sought to bar McGuinness from speaking about the case with her daughter, who Denney called an “unindicted co-conspirator” in the alleged crimes.
+Deputy Attorney General Mark Denney unsuccessfully sought to bar McGuiness from speaking about the case with her daughter, who Denney called an “unindicted co-conspirator” in the alleged crimes.

 Wood called the DOJ’s request “unworkable.”